-Claudio Ranieri has enjoyed a managerial career that has seen him take charge of 15 clubs and one national side across a period of 30 years.
+Claudio Ranieri has enjoyed a managerial career that has seen him take charge of 17 different clubs, managing Valencia and Roma twice, and one national side across a period of more than 30 years.

 There can be few managers currently in the game with as much experience as Ranieri.
 His big break as a coach came in 1987 with Cagliari, whose fortunes he transformed as he guided the club from Serie C1 to the heights of Serie A in successive seasons.
 Italian giants Napoli soon came calling for the services of the talented young manager and he led the club to fourth in Serie A before switching to Fiorentina in 1993, where he won the Coppa Italia.
 A third-placed finish in the league was made even more impressive by a run to the Cup Winners’ Cup semi-finals.
 He moved to Spain next, where he guided Valencia into the Champions League before switching to Atlético Madrid.

 He then relocated to England to manage Chelsea in 2000, where he enjoyed an FA Cup final appearance, Champions League football and a second place finish in the Premier League.
 He returned to Valencia where he clinched victory in the UEFA Super Cup, before moving to Parma and then Juventus.
 He also narrowly missed out on Serie A title success with Roma in 2010.

 After a spell with Inter Milan, he led AS Monaco to promotion to Ligue 1 as champions and finished the subsequent season as runners up to PSG in the French title race.

 Ranieri took over as coach of the Greece national side in 2014, but by July 2015 he had returned to England to take charge of Leicester City.